ColleagueRiley/OpenGL-Context-Creation/README.md

     }
 ```

-On macOS you'd also set the version here rather than later.
+On macOS RGFW also sets the version here.
 ```c
     attribs[index] = 99;
     attribs[index + 1] = 0x1000;